Business Unity SA believes more heads should have rolled in security cluster

 Share this article:

-Pretoria - Business Unity South Africa (Busa) has committed to working “positively” with the reconfigured cabinet announced by President Cyril Ramaphosa after he announced multiple changes on Thursday night.
+PRETORIA - Business Unity South Africa (Busa) has committed to working “positively” with the reconfigured Cabinet announced by President Cyril Ramaphosa when he announced multiple changes to the national executive on Thursday night.

 “We believe a review of his Cabinet was necessary, given the state of our economy, a lack of direction in the critical interventions needed for investment and growth, as well as the recent attempt to destabilise the state,” said Busa chief executive Cas Coovadia.

-“We also welcome the appointment of Sydney Mufamadi as National Security adviser.
-We welcome the appointment of a panel to investigate the weaknesses in the security cluster during the recent violence and insurrection (and it) is well overdue,” said Coovadia.
+“We also welcome the appointment of Sydney Mufamadi as National Security Adviser.
+We welcome the appointment of a panel to investigate the weaknesses in the security cluster during the recent violence and insurrection which is well overdue,” said Coovadia.

 “We would have wanted to see a reduction in the size of the Cabinet because we don't think we need an executive of this size to undertake the responsibilities of state.
 We remain convinced there is room for greater efficiencies.”